 The director may release the goods in dispute, if not prohibited, after collecting a deposit in an amount equivalent to the sum of the customs duties and taxes determined by the Customs Administration.
 Samples of the goods shall be temporarily maintained for reference when necessary; such samples shall be returned to the owner of the goods unless they are consumed for inspection and analysis purposes.

 Chapter Five: Payment of customs taxes “duties” and other charges and the Release of goods

 Goods shall be subject to customs taxes “duties” and may not be released unless after completion of their customs procedures and payment of customs duties and taxes according to the provisions herein.

-Goods shall be delivered to the owners or their duly authorized representatives according to the procedures prescribed by the Director General.
+Goods shall be delivered to the owners or their duly authorized representatives according to the procedures prescribed by the Chairman.

 The Customs officer assigned to collect customs duties and taxes shall execute an official receipt in the form prescribed by the CPGA.

-According to the conditions and rules prescribed by the Director General, goods may be released prior to payment of the customs duties and taxes and after completion of the customs procedures against bank, monetary or documentary guarantees.
+According to the conditions and rules prescribed by the Chairman, goods may be released prior to payment of the customs duties and taxes and after completion of the customs procedures against bank, monetary or documentary guarantees.